 Mitch shares a tale from within the cigar community: There was a time when he made his buddies try regular vanilla ice cream, to which they replied, “What’s so special about this?”
 He asked them to puff their cigars and then try the ice cream once again.
 The man knew that his point was well-taken based on their jubilant reactions thereafter.

 Breaking the stereotype

 In cinema, smoking cigars is portrayed as an act that’s limited to certain types of people: hotshot business executives, aging detectives, and heavyset crime bosses.
-Mitch and Kim laugh at the idea of mingling with the latter two as those types don’t exactly appear in the restaurant or in any of the cigar events that Mitch throws in Makati and Taguig.
+Mitch laughs at the idea of mingling with the latter two as those types don’t exactly appear in the restaurant or in any of the cigar events that Mitch throws in Makati and Taguig.
 And the guy knows a lot of people who belong to Makati’s and BGC’s cigar community.

 Cigar smoking, albeit prevalent with executives, isn’t strictly reserved for those who regularly wear suits and drink liquor with a pinky raised.
 Picking up a cigar has nothing to do with one’s occupation, gender, or relative financial capacity.

 While it may be viewed as an item of luxury, a cigar is more of a symbol of commitment and a commemoration of significant events in the way a grand cru is saved for momentous occasions.
 The haze locks in the nuances of one’s recollections within a shared space, ensconced in what is called a cigar moment.